 vice chair of Green Wedmore and chair of the committee for her local branch of

 the Energy Institute.
-Sonya is currently undertaking her MSc in Renewable
+Sonya holds an MSc in Renewable

 Energy at the Centre for Alternative Technology.